vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 7th that tithi is called Mahājayāsaptami; bath, japa, homa, worship of gods and Manes yield rewards a crore of times; if the image of the sun is bathed on that tithi with ghee or milk, the man goes to Sūryaloka; if a man fasts on it he goes to heaven; KKV 135-136 = HV I. 669 (from Bhav.
 I. 199.
 1-7).
 KKV is, as often, silent about the source.

 HK 414 quotes all these from Brah. ; TT 145 does the same.
 Mahājyaisthī–If Jy.
-Pūrṇimā has Jyesthā-nakṣatra and the
+Pūrṇimā has Jyeṣṭhā-nakṣatra and the

 Moon and Jupiter are in conjunction and the Sun is in Rohiṇi it is so called and dāna, japa &c. yield great reward;